lizyness/SSOAutoCrafting/README.md

 - Right click on the script you want to run and open with your favorite code editor (Notepad++ is a common choice on Windows).
 - Edit the first variables according to the comments inside the script.
-- Reload the script in AutoHotkey.
+- If already launched, reload the script in AutoHotkey.
 Click on AutoHotkey task bar menu -> Reload this script.
 - Test it in game.
 Redo these steps again if necessary.

 ## FAQ